1SniFo/Combo-editor/README.md

 Bitcoin: 1DAsb5VhKhYugKtEH5JSTimijYiCZaVEdH

 # Terms and conditions
-I'm not responsible for any illegal actions, Licensed:: [MIT License](LICENSE)
+I'm not responsible for any illegal actions, Licensed: [MIT License](LICENSE)